ARMmbed/mbed-os-5-docs/docs/api/usb/USBAudio.md

 ```

-### USBAudio Loopback Example
+### USBAudio loopback example

-This example will loop input audio to the Mbed board back to the host PC, so that the audio may be recorded or listened to via headphones or speakers.
+This example loops input audio to the Mbed board back to the host PC, so that you may record the audio or listen to it through headphones or speakers.

 ```C++
 // Audio loopback example use: